pubky/pkarr/README.md

 Finally, by solving censorship and deplatforming ina sovereign way, the need for signed data becomes less urgent, and we buy more time to figure out the UX of signing everything everywhere all the time.

 **with least work**

+Pkarr doesn't need to bootstrap anything or invent anything, instead using 15 years old battle tested Distributed Hash Table with millions of nodes, and good old web servers.

 ## Architecture

 ### Clients